Philippine offshore gaming operator: Economy

 Republic Act No. 11590 signed by President Rodrigo Duterte on September 22, 2021, imposed additional taxes on POGOs.

-Since 2015, PAGCOR has been collecting license fees from POGOs, which represent 2% of the Philippine's gross gaming revenue.
+Since 2015, PAGCOR has been collecting license fees from POGOs, which represent 2% of the Philippines' gross gaming revenue.
 Revenues from POGOs composed less than 5–6% of the PAGCOR's total income.
 In addition to license fees, since 2017, the Bureau of Internal Revenue (BIR) collects a 5% franchise tax on local providers, as well as income taxes on workers.
 Some firms were closed due to an alleged failure to pay.
 Additional taxes on POGOs were imposed upon issuance of Republic Act No. 11590 (An Act Taxing POGOs) by President Rodrigo Duterte in September 2021.

 Department of Finance (DoF) data shows that combined taxes collected from POGOs from 2017 to October 2022 reached ₱53.8 billion: ₱30 billion by PAGCOR, while ₱23.8 billion by the BIR, since 2018.

 In 2019, total collected taxes reached ₱14.44 billion.
 POGO generated ₱7 billion in license fees, according to PAGCOR.
-National Economic and Development Authority also reported that, at the same year, POGOs contributed ₱104.5 billion—0.67% of the Philippine's gross domestic product.
+National Economic and Development Authority also reported that, at the same year, POGOs contributed ₱104.5 billion—0.67% of the Philippines' gross domestic product.
 However, revenue from POGOs declined thereafter, especially due to COVID-19 pandemic.
 By 2023, with decrease of the number of operators, POGO generated ₱5.2 billion in license fees.

 In mid-July 2024, DoF reported that the annual net cost of POGO operations is around ₱99.52 billion; while the estimated total economic benefits of the industry reach ₱166.49 billion—an estimated ₱60.68 billion directly.
 However, it noted a significantly high economic cost, at an estimated ₱265.74 billion annually, which include the effects of negative reputational risks, impacting foreign direct investments.

 Employment

 In October 2019, an estimated 470,000 people were employed in the POGO industry, with total annual payroll at $9 billion.
 These might included more than a hundred thousand Chinese workers.
 The government had various reports on the number of Chinese working in the Philippines.
 In early December 2019, figures from the BIR, the Department of Labor and Employment (DOLE), and PAGCOR suggested that the number ranged from at least 44 to 93 thousand.
 In May 2019, there were 138,000 foreigners employed by POGOs, with 83,760 of them holders of special work permits, allowing them to stay in the country for six months.
 Only 17 percent of those employed in POGOs are Filipino nationals.
 Employment decreased significantly during the COVID-19 pandemic.

 Reports, mainly by the BIR, showed that there had been a gradual increase of employment rate of Filipinos in the POGO industry—from 14.19% in 2019, reaching more than half in 2021.